-There are now Pay TV services in Australia available from both:
+There are now viewing options available in Australia from both:

 It can be purchased on its own or bundled with your internet service.